Internet Marketing for Criminal Defense Lawyers

 2. Continually adding information and targeted content on specific areas within the criminal defense field;

-3. Harnessing the power of social media; and
+3. Harnessing the power of social media;

-4. Continually add informative and educational videos that provide general information important to your ideal potential client.
+5. Continually add informative and educational videos that provide general information important to your ideal potential client.

 Spending money on an expensive pay-per-click campaign does nothing to enhance the long-term goals of the website.
 Targeted pay-per-click marketing can be highly beneficial when testing a new practice area.
+Nevertheless, the primary focus of the attorney’s marketing dollars should be spent on improving the main website over time.

 Improving the website over time requires building backlinks from other quality and relevant websites, adding general information on hundreds of topics within the criminal defense field, and producing short video clips that can be added to the website.
+The money spent on pay-per-click should be a fraction of the budget spent on the main website.

 Read more about the best SEO strategies for criminal defense lawyers.